oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "invalid_token":
 :    The access token provided is expired, revoked, malformed, or
      invalid for other reasons.
-The resource SHOULD respond with the HTTP 401 (Unauthorized) status code.
+The resource server SHOULD respond with the HTTP 401 (Unauthorized) status code.
 The client MAY request a new access token and retry the protected resource request.